1

 To thrive as a Building Services Manager, you need a solid understanding of mechanical and electrical systems, facilities management, and often a degree or certification in building services engineering or related fields.
 Familiarity with building management systems (BMS), maintenance software, and compliance regulations is typically required.
 Strong leadership, problem-solving abilities, and excellent communication skills help you coordinate teams and interact with stakeholders.
 These competencies are vital to ensure efficient, safe, and compliant operation of building facilities.

-What is another name for a building manager?
+What is a building service manager?

 What is the difference between Building Services Manager vs Facilities Coordinator?